Then & Now: Gifts Gone By

 Giving gifts is one of the best parts of celebrating the holidays.
 Some gifts have stood the test of time, whether it's the tie for dad, a sparkling set of earrings for mom or new toys for the kiddos.
 But other gifts?
 Well, some of them didn't last and, thankfully, fell into Christmas past.
 Let's delve into older Sears Wish Books, and look at some presents that never had staying power.

 Ah!
 The holiday dessert everyone loves to hate.
 Now you're not getting just any fruit cake, we're talking a cake that weighs in at a whopping 5 POUNDS.
 Who needs one pound, let alone 5 of a holiday dessert bought via mail order?
-I don't know who I feel worse for though, whoever had to ingest all that cake or the person whose job it was to sit and draw out images of fruitcake.
 That said, you're clearly getting a great deal.
 I can't imagine getting a cake for $2.98 that is "easily worth $5".
 I'm sold!

 Remember the time before laptops, texting or emojis?
 Sounds like a true nightmare, but people somehow found a way to get by.
 Sears used to supply gift-givers with "state-of-the-art" typewriters.
 These great machines came in cool chrome or black finishes to add to the decor of your desk.
 Good luck bringing this to a coffee shop to write your novel though, some these bad boys weighed up to 17 pounds (that's over 3 fruit cakes!).